 Abiraterone acetate (Zytiga®)

-Abiraterone acetate (usually called abiraterone) is also known as Zytiga®.
+Abiraterone acetate (usually called abiraterone) is a cancer drug.
 It is used to treat advanced prostate cancer.

-Abiraterone (Zytiga®) is a hormonal therapy drug used to treat advanced prostate cancer.
+Abiraterone acetate is usually called abiraterone.
+It is a hormonal therapy drug.
+Abiraterone is used to treat advanced prostate cancer.
 It is given with steroid tablets which can help reduce some side effects.

 More information about this treatment